alphagov/content-data-api/README.md

 ## Introduction ##

-- [What is a data warehouse and it role in GOV.UK][data-warehouse-what-why]
+- [What is a data warehouse and its role in GOV.UK][data-warehouse-what-why]
 - [Database schema: star schema][data-warehouse-schema]

 ## Live examples